Fireball Cinnamon Whisky: History

 Fireball was originally part of a line of flavored schnapps developed by Seagram in the mid-1980s.
 The manufacturer's story line is, in part, that it was the product of a Canadian bartender's efforts to warm up from an Arctic blast.
 The Sazerac Company purchased the brand rights and formula from Seagram in 1989.
-It was marketed as "Dr. McGillicuddy's Fireball Whisky".
+It was marketed as "Dr. McGillicuddy's Firewater Whisky".
 Later, in 2007, the product was rebranded as "Fireball Cinnamon Whisky".

 An April 2014 article in Bloomberg Business Week said "It's also one of the most successful liquor brands in decades.
 In 2011, Fireball accounted for a mere $1.9 million in sales in U.S. gas stations, convenience stores, and supermarkets, according to IRI, a Chicago-based market research firm.
 In 2013, sales leapt to $61 million, passing Jameson Irish whiskey and Patrón tequila."